Former Trump lawyer Cohen congressional testimony postponed

 WASHINGTON (Reuters) - Testimony by U.S. President Donald Trump’s former lawyer Michael Cohen before the House Intelligence Committee has been postponed until Feb.
-28, the panel said on Wednesday.
+28, the panel said on Wednesday, the latest snag over an appearance by Trump’s one-time “fixer.”

-Cohen, who is set to go to prison in March after pleading guilty to crimes including campaign finance violations during Trump’s 2016 election campaign, was scheduled to appear before the panel for closed testimony on Thursday.
+Cohen, who is set to go to prison on March 6 after pleading guilty to crimes including campaign finance violations during Trump’s 2016 presidential campaign, was scheduled to appear before the panel for closed testimony on Thursday.

-“In the interests of the investigation, Michael Cohen’s testimony has been postponed until Feb.
-28th,” House Intelligence Committee Chairman Adam Schiff told Reuters.
+“In the interests of the investigation, Michael Cohen’s testimony has been postponed” until Feb.
+28, House Intelligence Committee Chairman Adam Schiff said in a statement.

-It was the second time a congressional appearance by Cohen has been put off.
+It was the second time this year a congressional appearance by Cohen has been put off.
 Last month, Cohen cited threats from Trump for postponing testimony before an open hearing of the House of Representatives Oversight Committee set for Feb.
 7. That hearing has not been rescheduled.

 Cohen has also been subpoenaed by the Senate Intelligence Committee to appear in mid-February.